 Global Overload

-In C++, we can overload new and delete operators globally to change the behavior of memory allocation and deallocation in the program.
+In C++, it is possible to globally overload the new and delete operators to modify how memory is allocated and deallocated within the program.

 New Operator Syntax

-The syntax for overloading the global new operator are as follows:
+The format for overloading the global new operator is outlined below:

 void* operator new(size_t size);